yisroelhoffman/Havdalah-on-an-incandescent-bulb/README.md

 # Havdalah-on-an-incandescent-bulb
-Can you make Havdalah using an incandescent bulb.
+Can you make Havdalah using an incandescent light bulb.